mo-beck/JVM-Performance-Engineering/GCscripts/README.md

 - Follow the individual setup instructions in each README to correctly install dependencies and run the scripts.

 ### Acknowledgment
 These scripts were developed to provide a straightforward and efficient way to analyze Java GC logs using Python.
-ChatGPT was used during development as a tool to assist with updating boilerplate code and aligning with modern Python conventions where appropriate.
+The enhanced G1 tools (v2.0) include comprehensive time-based heap sizing analysis while maintaining full backward compatibility.
+AI agents were used during development as tools to assist with updating boilerplate code and aligning with modern Python conventions where appropriate.
 The core logic, design and functionality reflect extensive hands-on experience with Java GC and performance engineering.